antoniogiacomelli/K0BA_Lil/README.md

 for small embedded systems.
 An implementation with lightweight processes is under development.

-So far this kernel has been tested on the following MCUs: ARM Cortex-MO+, ARM Cortex-M3 and ARM Cortex-M7.
+So far this kernel has been tested on MCUs based on: ARM Cortex-MO+, ARM Cortex-M3 and ARM Cortex-M7.

 ###Initialization example, on an STM32 board using the provided HAL and BSP:
 ```c